 Statewide, Minnesota kindergartners haven’t met that 95% herd immunity threshold in at least a decade, but the MMR vaccination rate has also been on a steady decline since the onset of the COVID-19 pandemic in 2020.

-The share of students who get a medical exemption — usually meaning they are allergic or immunocompromised in some way — has been a consistent sliver of unvaccinated children.
+The share of students who get a medical exemption — usually meaning they are allergic or immunocompromised in some way — has been a consistent sliver of the unvaccinated population.